Fake Yelp Reviews: Defending Your Business from Online Falsehood

 Reviews on Yelp called the Freakin’ Awesome Karaoke Express “perfect for a girl’s night out.”
 Other social media reviews called the mobile karaoke business a “crowd-pleaser.”
 This excellent social media presence might impress you – especially after you notice those 19,000 Twitter followers.

-If, however, you happen to be detail-oriented, and take a closer look at the Freakin’ Awesome Karaoke Express, you might notice the acronym it forms: FAKE.
+If, however, you happen to be detail-oriented and take a closer look at the Freakin’ Awesome Karaoke Express, you might notice the acronym it forms: FAKE.

 The Freakin’ Awesome Karaoke Express was, indeed, a fake business.
 “I made it up and paid strangers to pump up its online footprint to make it seem real,” said journalist Kashmir Hill.
 But, she says, “I didn’t do it to scam anyone.”
-Her objective was finding out how others might use fake Yelp reviews to influence consumers.
+Her objective was to find out how others might use fake Yelp reviews to influence consumers.

 Millions of Internet users rely on Yelp for information about businesses in their areas: restaurants, auto mechanics, doctors and dentists – you name it.
 If you’ve hung out your shingle and the public is your customer base, chances are you’ve been reviewed on Yelp.